-Intangible Assets and Selling a Business
+The Importance of Intangible Assets when Selling a Business

 All businesses have two classes of assets.
 They are either tangible or intangible.
-A tangible asset is property or something you can touch, for example a piece of land or a building.
-Other examples include a photocopier or desk and chair and these are collectively called Fixtures, Furniture and Equipment.
+A tangible asset is property or something you can touch, for example, a piece of land or a building.
+Other examples include a photocopier or desk and chair and these are collectively called Fixtures, Furniture, and Equipment.
 Intangible assets cover a range of items and include goodwill, covenants not to compete, trademarks and trade names, licenses and permits and more.
 So a good question at this point is “Why do I want to know this and why do I care?”

 The answer to the above question whether you are a buyer or seller is that when you are buying or selling a business, there are tax implications you need to know about.
 And this especially applies if you are the seller as it will affect the amount of money you put in your pocket once the business sells and eventually catches up with the buyer when they sell, plus during their ownership of the business with the depreciation they are able to take as a tax deduction.

 The main point of this article is to simply make buyers and sellers aware that there are tax consequences that flow from buying or selling a business.
 If you own a business and are considering selling, talk to your tax professional so you understand what taxes you’ll need to allow for when the business closes escrow and when they are due and payable.
 If you are the buyer of the business, there are different tax implications for the different allocations we mentioned above.
 For example, a Covenant Not To Compete paid to the seller is generally taxed at ordinary income.
 For the buyer, they are able to write off this part of the purchase price for tax purposes generally over a 15 year period.